U.S. Pizzerias Assist Families during SNAP Benefits Delay

 Malta, New York

 Children whose families receive SNAP benefits can get a personal pizza on Mondays and Thursdays for dine-in or take-out at Sergio’s Pizza.
-The cause is personal for pizzeria owner Tyler Dunleavy, who tells CBS 6 that he grew up on receiving government benefits.
+The cause is personal for pizzeria owner Tyler Dunleavy, who tells CBS 6 that he grew up receiving government benefits.

 “A lot of people rely on those benefits and need them to survive,” he tells the TV station, adding that the response has been “heartwarming.”